NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

   * $ make

-# How to Run the Application Package
+# How to Run the Application Using the Released Segmentation Models in DeepStream SDK

-  * $ ./deepstream-segmentation-analytics -c pgie_config_file -i usr_input.txt
+  * $ ./deepstream-segmentation-analytics -c dstest_segmentation_config_industrial.txt -i usr_input.txt  -for binary segmentation

-  * For binary segmentaion example: ./deepstream-segmentation-analytics -c dstest_segmentation_config_industrial.txt -i usr_input.txt
+  * $ ./deepstream-segmentation-analytics -c dstest_segmentation_config_semantic.txt -i usr_input.txt  -for multi class

-  * The program run will generate the out.jpg as the masked ground truth after the segmentation which is saved in the masks directory.
+  * The program run will generate the output jpg as the masked ground truth after the segmentation which is saved in the masks directory.

       ![segmentation-result](segmentation-result.png)